 Springfield XD pistols are quite popular in the United States.
 These dependable pistols are available in a number of calibers and sizes and are extremely popular with shooters of all shapes and sizes.

-If you're looking for a solid concealed carry handgun, the XDS Mod.2 is very thin and compact.
-You can get it in either 9 mm, .40 SW, or .45 ACP.
+You can get Springfield XD pistol in either 9 mm, .40 SW, or .45 ACP.
 On the other hand, if you are looking for something with a more "gun," you can choose XD-M Elite.

 It's a noteworthy handgun thanks to its extremely coordinated trigger.
 So much so that professional shooters trust them.
 The XD-M Elite is only available in 9 mm, however.
 You can also find XD-E, XD-M, and the basic XD line.
 Whether you are a beginner or an experienced shooter, the Springfield XD series has created a series with outstanding comfort, durability, and ease of use.